QuarkNerd/blog/ekouri/_posts/2015-05-08-aspnet50-intro.md

 In previous ASP.NET releases, Web Pages, Web API and MVC were implemented separately but because they offered a lot of common functionality, there was some duplication and inconsistencies.
 They are now all unified under the umbrella of MVC 6.
 There no longer is a separate ApiController for your services or the need to write slightly different code or reference different libraries to achieve similar results between the three programming models.

 ## Integrated Dependency Injection
 ASP.NET 5 comes with built-in support for dependency injection.
 In fact, creating an empty Web Application will not even provide support for MVC.
 This 'service' needs to be added to the dependency injection (DI) container.
-You can still explicitly instantiate specific services when needed but Microsoft really want to push this style of coding, because - let's face it - it's better!
+You can still explicitly instantiate specific services when needed but Microsoft seem to really want to push this style of coding.

 All this happens in the Startup.cs file which has replaced the Global.asax file.
 In the ConfigureServices(IServiceCollection services) method, you need to **add** (and obviously configure) the services you will need to **use** and in Configure(IApplicationBuilder app), where the application configuration happens, you need to use those services.